felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 - How to mine using pool X?
   Read "Readme!!!.txt", "SAMPLE USAGE" section.

-- Why wrong temperature is displayed?
-  Read "Readme!!!.txt", "KNOWN ISSUES" section.

 - Windows 10 marks miner as a virus.
   Read "Readme!!!.txt", "KNOWN ISSUES" section.

 - Can miner stop overheated GPU?
   Yes, see "-tstop" option.

-- Why miner does not stop overheated GPU immediately?
-  See question above about wrong temperatures.

 - Why this command line doesn't work (escaping '&')?
   Char '&' in command line means command separator, to use it in command line either quote string with "", or escape '&' (use ^& on Windows).